-4 dead after 4-alarm fire breaks out at De Soto home
+Hillsboro city employee, 3 others killed in 4-alarm fire at De Soto home

-DESOTO, Mo. — Four people are dead after a 4-alarm fire broke out in a home overnight Sunday in De Soto.
+DESOTO, Mo. — Four people are dead, including a Hillsboro city employee after a 4-alarm fire broke out in a home overnight Sunday in De Soto.

 According to the De Soto Fire Department, firefighters from 15 Jefferson and Washington County fire departments responded to a call at 547 Vineland School Road at 2:08 A.M.
 Sunday morning.